 The probability of SA-fusions is a function of the sex chromosome system and the number of autosomes in the genome.
 To facilitate tests of the balance between SA-fusions and AA-fusions, we have derived a closed form expression of the probability of a SA-fusion under a null model where any chromosome is equally likely to fuse with any other non-homologous chromosome.
 Our result is applicable to XO, XY and multi-XY (e.g. X1X2Y or X1X2X3Y1Y2) sex chromosome systems and, with slight modification, to ZW and UV systems [reviewed in 19].
 We ignore fusions among homologous chromosomes, including fusions that join an X and Y chromosome, because this would lead to unbalanced gametes during meiosis and, presumably, these would be non-viable.

 When any two chromosomes fuse, there are three possibilities.
 The two chromosomes could both be autosomes (AA-fusion), they could both be sex chromosomes (SS-fusion), or one could be a sex chromosome and the other an autosome (SA-fusion).
 We denote our three possibilities as events AA, SS, and SA, respectively.
-Given that a fusion has occurred, we are interested in the probability it is an SA-fusion.
-Or, equivalently, we are interested in the expected proportion of all fusions which are SA-fusions.
-Unfortunately, this proves difficult to calculate directly.
-We avoid this using the complement rule.
-We define the probability that any given fusion is a SA-fusion as:
+Given that a fusion has occurred, we are interested in the probability that it is an SA-fusion, which can be found by calculating the expected proportion of all fusions that do not involve a sex chromosome:

 P(SA)=1-P(AA)-P(SS) (1)

-[20].
+It is quite possible that the sexes may make unequal contributions to the fusions entering a species.
+These imbalances could stem from common processes such as meiotic drive or mutation rate differences [20].
 We include the term μd, representing the proportion of fusions that occur in females to account for this possibility.
 We use a subscript s and d for sire and dam when referring to sex specific values.
 We present the following expression for the expected proportion of fusions which occur between two sex chromosomes (equation 2) or two autosomes (equation 3):

 P(SS)=μd4Xs(Xs-1)Dd(Dd-2)+(1-μd)Xs(Xs-1)Ds(Ds+Xs-1)+Y(Y-1)Ds(Ds+Y-1) (2)